JackKelly/JackKelly.github.io/_posts/2019-07-01-starting-solar-electricity-nowcasting.md

 To be kept up to date, please [sign up to OCF's newsletter](https://eepurl.com/guCjvH) (and/or [follow Jack on Twitter](https://twitter.com/jack_kelly)!).
 If you'd like to get involved, please register your interest on [OCF's volunteer register](https://airtable.com/shrl59GJ96csVF4WB) and/or join the conversations on [OCF's forum](http://openclimatefix.discourse.group/).

+OCF is also working on mapping the location of PV panels.
+We'll blog about the PV mapping project soon :)

 ## Why is solar electricity nowcasting useful?